Hebrew College will be closed October 24-25 for Shemini Atzeret and Simchat Torah. Chag Sameach!

 About the Artist

-Shira MizrahiSilvina Mizrah is a painter, sculptor, dancer, teacher and theater performer from Argentina, Israel, and Boston whose work focuses on building bridges, her love of life, and her ancestral past.
+Shira MizrahiSilvina Mizrahi is a painter, sculptor, dancer, teacher, and theater performer from Argentina, Israel, and Boston whose work focuses on building bridges, her love of life, and her ancestral past.
 She brings joy, talent, and the Sephardic spirit to each of her fields of art.

 While living in Israel, Mizrahi was selected for two solo exhibitions, in the Jerusalem Municipal Gallery and the Jerusalem Center for performing Arts.
 In addition, she was awarded with the Israel National Fellowship for New Immigrants.

 Mizrahi exhibits widely in Argentina; Boston (Newbury Street, the DeCordova Museum, and the MFA in Boston) and Provincetown, MA; Sausalito, CA; and New York.
-In 2012, She was awarded “One of the 100 most influential people for the Latino Community in Boston.”
+In 2012, she was awarded “One of the 100 most influential people for the Latino Community in Boston.”
 Her community work includes a mural created with Boston’s Blackstone Elementary School, Red Sox, and ARCK; a multimedia art piece for Massachusetts General Hospital, and environmental sculpture with Hebrew SeniorLife and the Divas Mentoring Program.
+Silvina also has participated as a sculptor in the site specific Studios Without Walls exhibition in Brookline, MA and serves on the curatorial committee.

 venue & contact info